 Oh, that other guy that came in the Kidd trade!

-I don't recall if he played any defense, but if he did, he wouldn't have been the 14th man on a team coached byand ranked near the bottom of the league in defensive efficiency last season.
+I don't recall if he played any defense, but if he did, he wouldn't have been the 14th man on a team coached by Lawrence Frank and ranked near the bottom of the league in defensive efficiency last season.

 As far as Kenny Hasbrouck goes, he'd be the face of those Cinderella Siena teams you forgot to pick in your March Madness bracket the past couple of seasons.
 Honestly, aside from his name, I don't really remember him.
 He had a workout with the Thunder pre-draft, apparently worked out with the Heat in lieu of playing for the Grizzlies in the Vegas Summer League and hasn't been doing anything since.
 He's here now, though, and that's what matters.
 If you want to welcome him, I'm under the impression he's into creepers.